-Compared to the Molekule, Coway Mighty does seem of lower quality, considering the plastic material that feels cheap under fingers.
-With a little bit outdated look, you can find it in black and white color, with the 361 sq. ft. room coverage.
+Compared to the Molekule, Coway Mighty does seem of lower quality, considering the plastic material that feels cheap under the fingers.
+With a slightly outdated look, you can find it in black and white color, with 361 sq. ft. room coverage.

 Let’s check out together throughout this detailed summarized review.

 |Dimensions||8.25 x 8.25 x 23 inches||16.81 x 9.65 x 18.30 inches|

 |Room Coverage (4.8 ACH)||130 sq. ft.
 (12 m²)||361 sq. ft.|

 |Filtration Technology||Pre-filter and PECO-filter||Pre-filter, Deodorization Filter, and True HEPA Filter|

 |Filter Longevity||3 months (pre-filter), and 6 months (PECO-filter)||up to 12 months|